 Ruth’s approach to parenting education incorporates her clinical experience with children and families in crisis, as well as key concepts synthesized from a wide range of sources.
 This evidence-based approach reduces the difficulties many parents experience when applying their new skills.
 Ruth freely and humorously shares the real-life blunders, challenges and successes she has experienced applying positive parenting as a mom, stepmom, foster mom and “Nana”.

 JoAnn Robinson, PhD is an internationally recognized researcher on parent-child relations and young children’s emotional development.
 JoAnn is a retired university professor and continues to serve as director of early childhood education in her department.
+JoAnn has authored and co-authored more than 80 papers published in scientific journals on supportive interventions for vulnerable families (including kangaroo care for preterm infants and home visiting for low income mothers), young children’s empathy development, and children’s early narratives about family life.
 She is a member of the Board of Directors of the CT Association for Infant Mental Health.
 She is also a mother and grandmother.
+Most recently, JoAnn is consulting with international organizations about supporting parents of infants and toddlers caught up in the world refugee crisis.
+When not traveling around the world to research and teach about young children and families, JoAnn serves as a Peace At Home teacher and virtual coach.

 Aaron Weintraub, MS is the director of Kids Cooperate in Tolland, CT and the behavior specialist at Holiday Hill Day Camp in Mansfield, CT.
 With almost twenty years of experience in supporting families of children with special needs, Aaron’s approach is focused on recognizing strengths in the child and in the family system.
 Aaron is the author of several papers and books on Autism and ADHD.
 His perspective on working with families draws from an integration of practical therapies and philosophies that share a strengths based approach and a focus on practical, evidence based techniques tailored to the individual needs of the child and family.
 In addition to life as a dad, Aaron is serving as both a teacher of live online classes and a virtual parenting coach for Peace At Home Parenting.